Teddymannen/mataffaren-case-updated/README.md

 ### Invalid request

 We found that the server could crash when sending invalid requests.
 We fixed this by adding a try-catch in the backend.

+### Test coverage

+There are no tests for pagination.

+We do not test every product.

+We also don't test every category.
+We do test every category on the test frameworks we made ourselves (1 sort per category).
+In the newman test we test all sorts on all the main categories.
+The reason we don't test all categories when using GitHub Actions is because after a lot of requests they get blocked.